Rafael-Cheng/VimConfiguration/README.md

    #!/usr/bin/sh
    ```

-   You can write your own header by rewrite .vimrc file.
+   You can write your own header by rewriting .vimrc file.

 * Auto-compelte support.
    YouCompleteMe is a decent plugin which can auto-complete your code and boost your efficiency.